Freedom in the World

 Political Rights (1 = best, 7 = worst)

 Saint Kitts and Nevis gained independence from Britain in 1983 but remains a member of the Commonwealth.
 Denzil Douglas of the ruling Saint Kitts and Nevis Labour Party (SKNLP) has been prime minister since 1995.
-In the 2002 elections, the SKNLP won all eight Saint Kitts seats in the National Assembly, shutting out the opposition People’s Action Movement (PAM).
-In early elections held in 2004, the SKNLP captured seven Saint Kitts seats, and the PAM took one seat.
-The Concerned Citizens Movement (CCM), a pro-independence party, retained two of Nevis’s three parliamentary seats, while the third was captured by the Nevis Reformation Party (NRP).
+In the 2000 elections, the SKNLP won all eight Saint Kitts seats in the National Assembly, shutting out the opposition People’s Action Movement (PAM).
+In the 2004 elections, the SKNLP captured seven Saint Kitts seats, and the PAM took one seat.
+The pro-independence Concerned Citizens Movement (CCM) retained two of Nevis’s three parliamentary seats, while the third went to the Nevis Reformation Party (NRP).

-The most recent parliamentary elections took place in January 2010 despite multiple challenges from the PAM over an SKNLP attempt to redraw district lines shortly before the election and allegations that the SKNP padded votes and registered voters outside their legal districts.
-These were also the first elections to take place under a new electoral law that had created a voter identification system requiring all existing voters to reregister.
-International monitors found the elections to be generally free and fair, but noted that several important issues, including campaign finance, media access, and civil society participation, had not been addressed in the reformed electoral law and thus required improvements.
-Douglas won a fourth term as prime minister as the SKNLP won six seats while the PAM gained an additional Saint Kitts seat for a total of two.
+The January 2010 parliamentary elections were the first to take place under a new electoral law.
+International monitors found the elections to be generally free and fair, but noted the need for the electoral law to address several important issues, including campaign finance, media access, and civil society participation.
+Douglas won a fourth term as prime minister, as the SKNLP won six seats, and the PAM gained an additional Saint Kitts seat for a total of two.
 The CCM and NRP retained two and one Nevis seats, respectively.

 Saint Kitts and Nevis is an electoral democracy.
 The federal government consists of the prime minister, the cabinet, and the unicameral National Assembly.
 A governor-general represents Britain’s Queen Elizabeth II as ceremonial head of state.
 Elected National Assembly members—eight from Saint Kitts and three from Nevis—serve five-year terms.
-Senators are appointed to the body, and their number may not exceed two-thirds of the elected members, with one chosen by the leader of the parliamentary opposition for every two chosen by the prime minister.
+The governor-general appoints three senators and the attorney general under the advice of the prime minister and the leader of the opposition.

-Saint Kitts and Nevis has generally implemented its anticorruption laws effectively, though government officials are not required to disclose financial assets.
+Saint Kitts and Nevis has generally implemented its anticorruption laws effectively, though government officials are not required to disclose financial assets, and there is no freedom of information legislation.
+A Financial Intelligence Unit investigates financial crimes, such as money laundering and the financing of terrorism, but there is no independent body to address allegations of governmental corruption.

 Freedom of religion is constitutionally protected, and academic freedom is generally honored.

 The right to form civic organizations is generally respected, as is freedom of assembly.
+Workers may legally form unions, though a union can engage in collective bargaining only if more than 50 percent of the company’s employees are union members.
 The right to strike, while not specified by law, is recognized and generally respected in practice.
-The main labor union, the Saint Kitts Trades and Labour Union, is associated with the ruling SKNLP.
-An estimated 10 percent of the workforce is unionized.